justanotherlad/CollegeGyan_bot/README.md

 2. If the user has already given an examination for a university, then the bot will be able to predict his/her chances of getting into the particular university based on the score using an ML algorithm.

+3. Build an entire Android app of the same to launch it in the market.

 Note: Any other updates are always welcome!